simplykapoor/teched2022-IN260/exercises/ex2/README.md

 # Exercise 2 - Process Automation

-In the second part of the exercise, you will create and model a new integration flow that subscribes to your Kafka topic in order to trigger a workflow in SAP Process Automation once the new hire has been created in SAP SuccessFactors.
-In this case, duplicate messages must be avoided.
+In the second part of the exercise, you will create and model a new integration flow that subscribes to your Kafka topic and triggers a process where the manager can decide the equipment and training required for the new hire created in SAP SuccessFactors.
+To achieve this we will be using SAP Build Process Automation, the AI-powered, intuitive, and no-code solution for workflow management and RPA availble on the SAP Business Technology Platform.
+In this exercise, you will design the integration flow with exactly once integration pattern ensure that the duplicate messages are avoided.

 ## Exercise steps